-Then the next clockwise player begins their turn.
+Once that is resolved, the next clockwise player begins their turn.

 After each player has activated one rider, the next round of movement begins.
 Player 1 may now activate another of their Available riders.

 Continue until all players have activated all riders.
 Then begin the Reorganization phase.